 You're playing a long game, though - which means you don't need to turn your life upside down all at once.
 The trick is to choose small, manageable wins that will create a snowball of boundary confidence.

-Whenever you confidently state a boundary aloud, you get a dopamine hit, which trains your brain to enjoy it.
+You get a dopamine hit whenever you confidently state a boundary aloud, which trains your brain to enjoy it.
 Over time, you learn to feel good about taking control of your choices, which will become easier.
 You can choose an easy one and practice saying it aloud before setting it into action or talking to anyone.
 Which brings me to…

 Step 5: Communicate with love